 The COVID-19 pandemic caused a steep and sudden decline in the stock markets and put a severe strain on many household budgets.
-As authorized by the CARES Act, we’re making the following temporary changes related to required minimum distributions (RMDs) to give your account balance time to recover:
+As authorized by the CARES Act, we made the following temporary changes related to required minimum distributions (RMDs) to give your account balance time to recover:

 - You do not need to make any withdrawals from your TSP account in 2020 to satisfy an RMD, regardless of your age or employment status.

 - We will not send any automatic RMD payments for 2020.
-(We will continue to send installment payments you elected to receive even if you started them solely to receive your RMD amount.
+We will continue to send installment payments you elected to receive even if you started them solely to receive your RMD amount.
 To stop them, log in to My Account and select Withdrawals and Changes to Installment Payments.

 - If you make a withdrawal, we will withhold for federal taxes at the rate appropriate for the type of withdrawal you make, without regard to RMD rules that would otherwise apply.
 You can transfer or roll over to an IRA or eligible employer plan any otherwise eligible withdrawals you make.
 (See the TSP tax notice Important Tax Information About Payments From Your TSP Account for more information about eligible rollover distributions.)